-Decades in the avant-garde cinema placebo business have rotted Tim Burton’s teeth with candy and softened his fangs.
+Decades in the cinema business have rotted Tim Burton’s teeth with candy and softened his fangs.
 Where his films’ runtimes were once pecked down by vultures eating away any festering fat or excess, the estate Burton now commands comes with an electric dome that keeps the birds at bay and lets his ego wax outwards well past its sell-by dates.
 Like all of his recent efforts, Miss Peregrine is sporting a muffin top, the luxury afforded by engorged budgets comforting Burton in his decision to spare the screenplay none of its expository calories.
 None of his films since Sleepy Hollow have sported enough genuine achtung to occupy that oh-so peculiar spot between a carousel and an asylum that his earliest films haunted.
 In this capacity, the name on the tin of his newest film – “peculiar” – is only rubbing salt on his failure to genuinely be peculiar for the past twenty years or so.
 Continue reading

 So as to avoid the tension: this post is enormously indebted to Ray Carney and based on the original 1976 cut of the film.